Updated for 2023

 With subtle notes of gingerbread and vermouth, Bitburger 0.0% Premium Pils Drive is one non-alcoholic brew that allows the delicate aromas and flavors of true German beer to shine.

 So named because of the seemingly magical fermentation technique that allows for all the character of beer without the alcohol, Brooklyn Special Effects is sure to satisfy your cravings.
-Whether you’re hankering for Pils, Hoppy Amber, IPA or Hazy IPA, they got you.
+Whether you’re hankering for Pils, Hoppy Amber, or IPA, they got you.
 Grab the variety pack and thank us later.

 Accolades abound for Clausthaler’s award-winning brews, and it’s safe to say that their Original, formerly Clausthaler Classic, sets the bar for other non-alcoholic beers.
 Their other world-class offerings expand on that Original formula with Grapefruit, Dry-Hopped and Lemon.